microsoft/TypeAgent/ts/packages/agents/calendar/README.md

 # Calendar Agent

-This package contains the schema defintion and implemtation for implementing a Calendar Agent that interacts with the Outlook using MS Graph APIs.
+Calendar agent is **sample code** that explores how to build a typed calendar agent with **TypeChat**.
+This package contains the schema defintion and implementation for building a Calendar Agent that interacts the Outlook mail client using Microsoft Graph API.
+This [article](https://learn.microsoft.com/en-us/graph/tutorials/typescript-app-only?tabs=aad) explores how to work with typescript and Microsoft Graph APIs.
+Please visit the [link](https://learn.microsoft.com/en-us/graph/api/resources/calendar?view=graph-rest-1.0) to learn about calendar specific Microsoft Graph APIs.

 This agent depends on the utility library [graph-utils](../graphUtils/src/calendarClient.ts) to implement different calendar actions.